31 Dec “Should We Have a First Look”? The Pros and Pros

 There’s Less Pressure and Time Constraints

 On the day of the wedding there is A LOT going on and sometimes it can get hectic trying to fit in every photo on the portrait list.
 Every wedding is different, but for the majority of brides and grooms it is important that they get a lot of photos with their family, bridal party and friends and this takes time.
 Typically your wedding venue/coordinator will only give you an hour after the ceremony to take all of your photos because the kitchen/caterer is on a schedule and is required to get food served by a certain time.
 An hour may seem like a long time, but keep in mind we have to take extended family photos, immediate family photos, bridal party photos and photos with the couple together.
 Especially with a big guest list (we consider 65+ guests big), every minute counts.
-As professionals in the industry for 10 years, we’ve been very successful at managing our time efficiently and getting all the required photos but sometimes it can be stressful on everyone making sure they’re there for photos on a time crunch.
+As a professional in the industry since 2010, I’ve been very successful at managing my time efficiently and getting all the required photos but sometimes it can be stressful on everyone making sure they’re there for photos on a time crunch.
 By having a “First Look” before the ceremony, this gives us the opportunity to slow down the pace of the day and get our family, bridal party and couple photos beforehand.
 Less stress is a good thing for everyone!

 You’ll Get to Enjoy Cocktail Hour